OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale
 - Working software is the primary measure of progress.
 - Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-- Simplicity--the art of maximizing the amount of work not done--is essential.
+- Simplicity - the art of maximizing the amount of work not done - is essential.

 The phrasing of the principle "work in small batches" is concise and easy to follow in practice.
 This Continuous Delivery principle contributes to the attainment of half of the Agile principles.

 There is also an amplification effect when you combine the 5 principles.
-To "deliver working software frequently," you need to work in small batches, increase automation, and build quality in.
+To "deliver working software frequently", you need to work in small batches, increase automation, and build quality in.

 Two Agile principles are not covered by Continuous Delivery: